devuri/devuri/README.md

 #### Hi there
-Im Uriel, I use open source tools and technologies to create great user experiences.
+I'm a software engineer, I use open source tools and technologies to create great user experiences.
-I specialize in WordPress services, including custom plugins and theme development.
 I am the lead developer at Zip Technologies Ltd.